Josh Bell Player Props: Marlins vs. Reds

 Josh Bell At The Plate

-- Bell has had at least one RBI in 37.9% of his games this season (39 of 103), with more than one RBI 10 times (9.7%).
-He has also accounted for three or more of his team's runs in one contest.
+- Bell has picked up an RBI in 37.5% of his games this season, with two or more RBI in 9.6% of his games.
+He has also driven in three or more runs in one contest.

-- He has scored in 23.3% of his games this season, with more than one run scored in 3.9%.
+- In 23.1% of his games this year, he has scored at least once.
+And he's had four games with multiple runs (3.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.